 - 1.1.
-This report outlines the results of the 2022/23 re-tendering of the Council's insurance portfolio.
-A number of the insurance contracts required re-tender following the last exercise undertaken in 2018, which saw the majority of insurance contracts approved for a period of 3 years with the inclusion of an optional 2 year extension. - 1.2.
+This report outlines the results of the 2022/23 re-tendering of the Council's property insurance policies.
+The insurance contract required re-tender following the last exercise undertaken in 2018, which saw the majority of insurance contracts approved for a period of 3 years with the inclusion of an optional 2 year extension. - 1.2.
+The report focuses on Lot 1 Property risks and follows the contract award report presented to Cabinet Procurement & Insourcing Committee under item FCR S142 Procurement of Core Insurance Provision, which led to the award of all contracts under the remaining Lots 2-6. - 1.3.
+The decision relating to Lot 1- Property required further detailed review and was delegated to The Group Director, Finance and Corporate Resources, after consultation with the Chair of Cabinet Procurement and Insourcing Committee [CPIC.]
+This report is presented as a note on the process relating to that decision. - 1.4.
 Since the last main re-tender exercise in 2018, the market environment for insurance remains relatively uncertain with reduced capacity for public sector risks and a hardening of the rate and associated terms, in particular in the property and professional indemnity markets.
 Financial pressures during the term of the expiring contract and adverse changes to the discount rates applied to catastrophic injury claims are factors that continue to lead to premium increases.
 There remains a continued focus on Housing related risks and reinstatement valuations are now subject to fourfold increases.
-Consequently at the outset of the tender exercise there was some concern that the Council may not be able to consolidate the competitive premium rates achieved at the time of the 2018 tender. - 1.3.
-In the event, the tender exercise has managed to secure competitive bids from the majority of public sector providers.
+Consequently at the outset of the tender exercise there was some concern that the Council may not be able to consolidate the competitive premium rates achieved at the time of the 2018 tender. - 1.5.
+In the event, the tender exercise has managed to secure bids from the majority of public sector providers.
 In five of the six Lots tendered most areas of insurance will see a small increase in rates with two Lots, Motor Fleet & Liability, subject to a small premium saving.
-However, the evaluation of the property tender requires further consideration with terms indicating that these will lead to an overall increase in the Council's premium spend when compared to 2022/23. - 1.4.
+However, after evaluation of the property tender there is an overall increase in the Council's premium spend when compared to 2022/23. - 1.6.
 The full details of the tendering exercise are contained within the main body of the report with the appendix showing the outcome of the various submissions.